vttresearch/siteopt_toolbox/docs/installation.md

 # Installing the Siteopt tool

 Installing the Siteopt tool takes place mostly in the command line.
 You can use command shell such as **cmd** or **Windows Powershell** in Windows or terminal in Linux.
 You need Spine Toolbox and Julia language for running the Siteopt tool.
-You also need the Git software.
-Install them first.

 ## System requirements